FoxLisk/alttp-notes/glitchless_dungeon_order.md

 Ice Palace Route:

-* Instead of IPBJ, walk through.
+* Instead of IPBJ, walk through (1-bomb bombable floor)

-After big chest room:

-* Go through right door.
+* After pengators, go up past big spike and fall down
+* Take NE exit to jelly/pit room
-* Follow path, get Ice-T chest.
+* Follow path
+* After big key, leave U room to the left
+* Dash left past yellow spike
-* In the tall ice room, go through NE door.
+* In blockpush room, go right to antifairy/ice/pots and get key
-* Follow the path.
+* Leave and go downstairs to hit the switch
-* On the way back, head west through the spike floor room.
-* Continue back to the room you normally fell in like 2 minutes ago, go north and downstairs and hit the switch.
+* Go back up to antifairy/ice/pots and follow the path
-* Walk back out, do the full loop around, but leave through the SW door in the tall ice room.
+* This time, leave the tall ice room SW and beat the dungeon

 # Mire